bekkopen/databasekurs/mongodb/exercises/basic-query-operations.md

     _For this you need to use [Find](http://docs.mongodb.org/manual/reference/method/db.collection.find/), [Sort](http://docs.mongodb.org/manual/reference/method/cursor.sort/#cursor.sort) and [Limit](http://docs.mongodb.org/manual/reference/method/cursor.limit/)._

-4. ### Find the title of all bottles from Norway
+4. ### Find all products from The Glenlivet

-    Find the title, and only the title, of all products originating from Norway (Norge).
+    Find all products which title starts with The Glenlivet.
+Only project the title field.

-    _New for this query is the use of [projection](http://docs.mongodb.org/manual/reference/method/db.collection.find/#projections) as a parameter to the find query and the use of a regex for filtering._
+    You can use a query like `{"title": /^TERM/}` to find all documents where title starts with the term TERM.

-    _The query `{countryRegion: /^Norge/}` will find you all products from Norway, as all the countryRegion string has the form `country, region, near-region`._
+    _New for this query is the use of [projection](http://docs.mongodb.org/manual/reference/method/db.collection.find/#projections) as a parameter to the find query and the use of a [regex](http://docs.mongodb.org/manual/reference/operator/query/regex/) for querying._

 5. ### Paginated list of products

-    Sort products on `countryRegion` then `title`, both descending.
-Return only three products, but skip 1200 products.
+    Often you will want to paginate the results of a large result set.
+Find all beers `category: "Øl"` with a container size of 50 cl `containerSize: "50 cl"`.
+Only return products 11 - 15.

     _To accomplish this you will need to use [Skip](http://docs.mongodb.org/manual/reference/method/cursor.skip/) and [Limit](http://docs.mongodb.org/manual/reference/method/cursor.limit/) together._